Efficient algorithms for Bayesian Nearest Neighbor Gaussian Processes: Illustrations

+Two additional analyses are provided in the web supplement.
+The first, Section~\ref{sec:small}, compares full GP and NNGP model parameter estimates and predictive performance.
+The second, Section~\ref{sec:exp4}, moves beyond the typical geostatistical setting where $\bs$ indexes data in two-dimensions, e.g., latitude and longitude, to a more general settings where data are indexed in $N$-dimensions.
+Such data are common in computer experiments, where $\bs$ indexes outcomes associated with a set of values on $N$ computer model inputs.
+Here too, we apply a Mat\'ern covariance function.
+Response and Conjugate model out-of-sample predictive performance is shown to be comparable with that achieved using a local approximate Gaussian processes as implemented in the \texttt{laGP} R package \citep{lagp, gramacy2016laGP}.

-Samplers were programmed in C++ and used openBLAS \citep{zhang13} and Linear Algebra Package (LAPACK; \url{www.netlib.org/lapack}) for efficient matrix computations. openBLAS is an implementation of Basic Linear Algebra Subprograms (BLAS; \url{www.netlib.org/blas}) able to use multiple processors.
-Additional multiprocessor parallelization used openMP \citep{openmp98} to improve performance of key steps within the samplers.
-In particular, substantial gains were realized by distributing the calculation of NNGP precision matrix components using the openMP \texttt{omp for} directive.
+Samplers were programmed in \texttt{C++} and used \texttt{openBLAS} \citep{zhang13} and Linear Algebra Package (LAPACK; \url{www.netlib.org/lapack}) for efficient matrix computations. \texttt{openBLAS} is an implementation of Basic Linear Algebra Subprograms (BLAS; \url{www.netlib.org/blas}) capable of exploiting multiple processors.
+Additional multiprocessor parallelization used \texttt{openMP} \citep{openmp98} to improve performance of key steps within the samplers.
+In particular, substantial gains were realized by distributing the calculation of NNGP precision matrix components using the \texttt{openMP} \texttt{omp for} directive.
 Updating these matrices is necessary for each MCMC iteration in the Sequential, Response, and Collapsed models, and for each Conjugate model cross-validation iteration.
 An \texttt{omp for} directive with \texttt{reduction} clause was also effectively used to evaluate quadratic function (\ref{eq:nngp_qf}) found in all models.

-For the Collapsed model, SuiteSparse version 4.4.5 \citep{suitesparse} provided an interface to: fill-in minimizing algorithms, e.g., AMD \citep{amestoy04} and METIS \citep{karypis98}; CHOLMOD \citep{chen08} version 3.0.6 used for supernodal openBLAS-based Cholesky factorization to obtain $\bL$ of $\bP(\tC^{-1} + \tau^{-2} \bI)\bP^\top$, and; solvers for sparse triangular systems.
+For the Collapsed model, SuiteSparse version 4.4.5 \citep{suitesparse} provided an interface to: fill-in minimizing algorithms, e.g., AMD \citep{amestoy04} and METIS \citep{karypis98}; CHOLMOD \citep{chen08} version 3.0.6 used for supernodal openBLAS-based Cholesky factorization to obtain $\bL$ of $\bP(\tC^{-1} + \tau^{-2} \bI)\bP^\top$, and solvers for sparse triangular systems.
+Also see the text by \cite{davis06}.

 For each analysis using the Collapsed model, nine fill-in algorithms were considered \cite[for details see][pages 4 and 16, respectively]{chen08, cholmod} for formation of the permutation matrix $\bP$.
 Assessment of the various fill-in algorithms is based on the resulting pattern of non-zero matrix elements.
 This is important for our setting because the initial pattern of the NNGP precision matrix is determined by the neighbor set and, hence, discovery of an \emph{optimal} permutation matrix need only be done once prior to sampling.